-Landing DPC Employer Contracts, Part 1: Understanding Self-Funded and Fully Insured Employers
+DPC Employer Contracts, Part 1: Self-Funded Employers

-- David Craig, MD
+David Craig, MD

 There’s nothing that can take your direct primary care (DPC) practice to the next level like landing an employer contract, but they can seem overwhelming to negotiate.
 In this five-part blog series, join me as we cover the most fundamental aspects of finding, engaging, and closing deals with businesses of all sizes to get them promoting your DPC clinic as part of their employees’ healthcare.